CSCfi/csc-user-guide/docs/computing/module-system.md

     module command module-name

-The currently loaded modules are listed with command:
+The currently loaded modules, i.e. what your current environment is, are listed with:

     module list

-For general module information one uses command *module help*.
-For example, to get more information about loaded module *intel*, one can use command:
+For general module information one uses command `module help`.
+For example, to get more information about loaded module `intel`,
+use:

     module help intel

-New modules can be loaded to your environment using *load* command, for example the *trilinos* module can be loaded using command:
+Load new modules to your environment with `load` command, for example load the `trilinos` module using:

     module load trilinos